yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 en: I am the demiurge of this imaginary world.
 en: And I cannot know the future of this world.
 en: Therefore, creative power isn't equivalent to omnipotence.

+newcorps

 fr: Après tout ceci, il peut sembler difficile de savoir en quoi nous pouvons croire.
 fr: Mais ce serait une erreur de jeter le bébé avec l'eau du bain.
-fr: J'expliquerai ce que nous pouvons espérer et qu'elle attitude nous devons adopter une fois que l'on a réalisé que beaucoup de vérité nous sont inaccessibles.
+fr: Dans une seconde partie, j'expliquerai ce que nous pouvons espérer et qu'elle attitude nous devons adopter une fois que l'on a réalisé que beaucoup de vérité nous sont inaccessibles.
 en: After all this, it becomes difficult to know what we can believe.
 en: But it would be another error to throw away all our knowledge.
-en: I'll explain in a future article what we can hope and what attitude we should have once we've realized most of truth are unaccessible.
+en: In a future next part, I'll explain what we can hope and what attitude we should have once we've realized most of truth are unaccessible.

-newcorps

-fr: # Que peut-on espérer ?
-en: # What could we do then?

-fr: ## Des bateaux découvrent une vérité inattendue
-en: ## Boat Serendipity

-<%= leftblogimage("triangle_on_sphere.png") %>

-fr: Pour prouver que même les très grand triangles obéissent à cette loi,
-fr: ils partent en expédition, avec trois bateaux.
-fr: Un va très au nord, pendant que l'un va vers l'est et l'autre vers l'ouest.
-fr: Ils naviguent tous à la même vitesse et pendant la même durée.
-fr:
-fr: D'après leur calcul, les deux bateaux du sud doivent tourner avec un angle de 45° (respectivement -45°) pour rejoindre le bateau du nord.
-fr: Après de longues semaines de navigation, les deux bateaux du sud se rejoignent.
-Mais, il n'y a pas de trace du bateaux nordique.
-fr: Que se passe-t-il ?
-Bien entendu, leur Dieu facétieux leur fait faire des mesures imparfaites et donc ils ne sont pas allé exactement à la même vitesse, ils n'ont pas tourné exactement en même temps, ni d'un angle valant exactement 45°.
-fr: Sauf que leur ingénieurs en sont sûr l'erreur ne devait être que de quelques centaines de mètres.
-fr: Alors que là, l'erreur semble vraiment très grande.

-en: The Ys have boats.
-And they navigate, the send two boats.
-en: The first to the North and the second to the West.
-en: The first boat stop after one week.
-en: The second make a $$\frac{3}{4}π$$ turn to the right.
-en: After what should have been $$\sqrt{2}$$ weeks, the second boat should have encounter the first boat.
-en: But the north boat seems to have disappeared.
-en: And after sometimes, they discovered the boat is very far to the north north east.
-en: The proof is here.
-en: There was a triangle were sum of its angle is not π radiant (180°).

-fr: Et oui !
-Comme je suis un Dieu terriblement farceur, je me suis débrouillé pour que leur Univers ne soit pas plat (comme l'imaginais leur théoricien).
-fr: Mais presque plat.
-Disons que je les fais vivre sur une sphère qui a un rayon de courbure d'environ 6000km (ça ne vous rappelle rien ?).

-en: Yes!
-Good joke!
-en: As God I'd like all these jokes.
-en: Their world isn't _flat_.
-en: That means, two parallel line have two common point.
-en: They live on a spherical planet.
-en: Huge enough for they didn't notice it for a long time.

-fr: Ah ah ah !
-Cette blague je la trouve bien bonne.
-fr: De toute évidence, certains ne goûtent pas mon sens de l'humour.
-fr: J'ai remarqué que ceux qui ont trouvé cette petit surprise, la solution avant les autres et qui fanfaronne en énerve certains au plus haut point.
-fr: Certains se font même brûler.
-fr: Apparemment il y a de mauvais perdant chez ces êtres là.
-fr: Et oui sur une sphere on peut très bien dessiner des triangles dont la somme des angles fait 270° au lieu des 180° attendu dans un Univers plat.
-fr: Disons que pour tous les triangle moins grand que quelques kilomètres, l'erreur est minime.

-en: Ah Ah Ah!
-How funny I am!
-en: But I don't know why some don't like my jokes.
-en: The firsts who discovered this little surprise are happy to tell the world and some are annoyed.
-en: Annoyed to the point to burn some of them.
-en: They apparently are bad losers within these people.
-en: And yes, you can draw triangle were the sum of angle is 270° instead of the 180° on a flat world.
-en: For triangle small than many kilometers the error is minimal.

-fr: ## Fractions rationnelles
-en: ## Rational fractions

-<%= leftblogimage("controled_error.png") %>

-fr: Utilisation des fractions rationnelles pour retrouver la formule exacte.
-fr: Problème, on sait qu'on converge mais on ne sait pas quand.